You are currently viewing 36 Hours in Cork City

 Cork City Tours will give you an excellent sense of the city and its main attractions and is an ideal choice if you want to spend 36 hours in Cork City.

-The Hop On Hop Off bus is also an option, getting you to the city's top attractions such as Cork City Gaol, the English Market, Shandon Bells, and University College Cork with ease.
+The Hop On Hop Off bus is a great option, getting you to the city's top attractions such as Cork City Gaol, the English Market, and the Shandon Bells with ease.

-Hop on and off at your leisure, and learn of Cork’s colorful history through informative audio commentary.
+Hop on and off at your leisure and learn about Cork’s colorful history.

 Friday – Day One